ApryseSDK/pdftron-react-native/README.md

 Regardless of whether you use TypeScript, the following benefits are available:
 - Proper API typings which can be used in tools such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
 This offers insight into the data being passed without referring to the [API documentation](API.md).
 - Greater type safety and reliability due to the migration of source files from JavaScript to TypeScript.
 - Updated Add an API guides for [Android](https://www.pdftron.com/documentation/android/get-started/react-native/add-an-api/) and [iOS](https://www.pdftron.com/documentation/ios/get-started/react-native/add-an-api) to offer step-by-step, TypeScript-supported examples on accessing properties, methods, and events.
-Contributors should be aware that PRs will now be made to the `dev` branch (see [Contributing](./CONTRIBUTING.md)).
+Contributors should be aware that PRs must now be made to the `dev` branch (see [Contributing](./CONTRIBUTING.md)).

 If you have questions, head to the FAQ's Integration section for [Android](https://www.pdftron.com/documentation/android/faq) and [iOS](https://www.pdftron.com/documentation/ios/faq/).